chameleon10712/notes/Django/Model.rst

 - Change your models (in ``models.py``).

-- Run
+- Run the following code to create migrations for those changes

   .. code:: sh

     python manage.py makemigrations

-  to create migrations for those changes
+- Run the following code to apply those changes to the database.

-- Run

   .. code:: sh

     python manage.py migrate

-  to apply those changes to the database.

 |